 Identifying performance degradation of devices is a crucial aspect of Linux network management.
 Continuous increase in RAM and CPU usage and increased CPU temperature are some of the key performance indicators that justify why your hardware needs an upgrade.
 With OpManager, you can generate more than 100 reports on network performance over time, including hardware performance, which helps with planning purchase and upgrade decisions.

 Unlike most Linux network monitor tools that can't scale to enterprise needs, OpManager can monitor up to 10,000 network devices out of the box.
 OpManager not only covers your current needs, but also makes your Linux network future-ready for when your business grows.

 OpManager has dozens of built-in tools that aid in faster Linux network troubleshooting.
 These troubleshooting tools include:

-You can also visualize your mission-critical Linux devices and the interface traffic in real time with Business Views in OpManager.
+You can also visualize your mission-critical Linux devices and the Linux network traffic in real time with Business Views in OpManager.
 This helps you instantly identify network faults and troubleshoot them.

 OpManager is a comprehensive network monitoring solution, which means OpManager can monitor Windows networks, Linux networks, and hybrid networks — all in a unified console.
 So download OpManager now, and make the most of your networking environment.
 Or learn more about OpManager, holistic windows network monitor